Ready to start taking payments online? Browse our top payment gateway picks below, compare features and prices, and receive tailored quotes

 takepayments payment gateway: how much does it cost?

-takepayments doesn’t advertise its fees on its website.
-You’ll have to enquire for a bespoke rate, which will depend on your business’ size and sales volume, and on any additional services you require.
+takepayments works to create bespoke rates for each customer.
+We'd recommend enquiring with the company for a rate specific to your requirements, which will depend on your business’ size and sales volume, and on any additional services you require.

 As an alternative, you can also receive tailored quotes from takepayments (plus any other suppliers that fit your requirements) right here, right now.
 Simply provide us with some details about your business, and the type of card payments you’re looking to accept.
 We’ll do the rest, matching you with leading payment gateway providers, who’ll be in touch directly with tailored quotes.